 Applicants to the MA/PhD degree program at ETSU are evaluated once each year only, for admission in the fall semester; applicants for spring admission are not considered.
 All application information must have been received by December 31 st for a candidate to be considered for admission.
 Students are admitted from two applicant pools, dependent upon level of preparation.
 All applications are considered with the expectation that the applicant will pursue the PhD.
 The two applicant pools are as follows:

 1. Students holding a baccalaureate degree from a regionally accredited institution will be considered for the MA/PhD program.
 Students admitted to the Clinical Psychology PhD program complete the requirements for an MA in Clinical Psychology as part of their PhD requirements.
+Students seeking a terminal master's degree will not be considered.

 2. Students already holding the MA or MS in psychology from a regionally accredited institution may also apply to the MA/PhD program.
 The master’s degree must be commensurate with the MA program in Clinical Psychology at ETSU and involve the successful completion of an empirically-based thesis project.
 Students possessing a master's degree without an empirically-based thesis will be required to complete an empirically-based thesis before being admitted to doctoral candidacy.
+For further information see the ETSU Graduate Catalog and the Clinical Concentration Handbook.

 The following are required: